wlillisdev/hiking-hub/README.md

 ![Home page Hiking Hub](static/readme/new_cover_image.png)

 This website is designed for Hiking Hub.
-Their aim is to become the go to blog for everting to do with hikeing in Ireland.
+Their aim is to become the go to blog for everything to do with hiking in Ireland.

 # Aim of Website

 The goal of this website is to create a hiking community blog.
 To provide a platform so users can share thier hiking adventuers.
-This blog will enabel users to upload thier own unique hike reviews, And share with others thier expeierence they had on a particular hike or trail.
+This blog will enable users to upload thier own unique hike reviews, And share with others thier expeierence they had on a particular hike or trail.
 So other users can discover hiden gems of hikes and trails all over Ireland.

 # Target Audience

  Hiking is an activity enjoyed by all age groups.
-But is it recommend that users be aware of the risks involved with hikeing.
+But is it recommend that users be aware of the risks involved with hiking.
 And not attempt difficult trails if you do not have a guide,relevant experience, proper equipment,colthing and supplies.
-Primarly the website will be aimed at hikeing enthuists 25+ based in Ireland
+Primarly the website will be aimed at hiking enthuists 25+ based in Ireland

 # User Experience (UX)